Tips On Choosing A Brand Licensing Designer

 An experienced Graphic Designer for licensed products can design, develop and help you through this process.
 You may be luck and find a Graphic Designer that may have helped the licensor create the brand development or style guide creation.
 You should be-able to expect your chosen designer to be-able to design product plus be-able to visualise your product for presentation purposes.
 As well as designing the product your designer can produce concepts and artwork for packaging, in-store merchandise (such as point of sale or free standing display units).
 The more EXPERT Graphic Designer will be-able to create cutting forms, help with project management through to approval and help you with international printing and can help you with licensing design process from start to finish.

-Who is the Licensor or the Licensee?
+Who is the Licensor and who is the Licensee?

 We all get way too caught up in our titles when it comes to art.
 So, in addition to all your other possible titles—designer, illustrator, cartoonist, painter, photographer etc you can now add “Licensor.”